DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture4.md

 > - At any point in time you can exercise and realise that in an American Options
 >   - At least as much as the actual payoff

-Also, American calls can never be worth more than the underlying, and American puts can never be worth more than the strike:
+Also, American calls can never be worth more than the underlying spot price, and American puts can never be worth more than the strike:

 $$C_{Am} ≤ S$$